scionproto/scion/doc/deploy/deployment.rst

 Infrastructure Prerequisites
 ----------------------------

 This deployment requires five virtual machines (VMs) - one for each AS.
-, one per AS in our ISD/demo environment.
 We recommend using Ubuntu VMs for this.

 - 5 VMs - **Ubuntu** 22.04.3 LTS (Jammy Jellyfish).
 For more information, see `Ubuntu Jammy Jellyfish <https://releases.ubuntu.com/jammy/>`_.
 These 5 virtual machines resemble the ASes shown in the setup overview above - each machine is one AS.